Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Banshee.md

 aliases: ["Banshee"]
 ---
 # Banshee
 *Source: Monster Manual p.
-23, Curse of Strahd.
+23, Curse of Strahd, Tasha's Cauldron of Everything.
 Available in the Basic Rules.*

 When night falls, unlucky travelers hear the faint cries of the forlorn dead.
 This woeful spirit is a banshee, a spiteful creature formed from the spirit of a female elf.
 Banshees appear as luminous, wispy forms that vaguely recall their mortal features.
 A banshee's face is wreathed in a wild tangle of hair, its body clad in wispy rags that flutter and stream around it.